 This place, with its greener-than-green hills and fir-tree-coated mountains, appears almost Alpine at first glance.
-But a whirl of rust-coloured dust reminds me I’m in Utah.
+But a whirl of rust-coloured dust reminds me I’m in Utah Dropdown content.

 Here, in Heber Valley, northern Utah, every turn defies my preconceptions of the state: as a place of only red rocks and ruggedness.
 Here, so the locals say, ‘Swiss meets West’.
 But despite the area’s crisp beauty, an hour has passed and we’ve yet to see another soul.

-Tourists tend to rocket through this swathe of the state – or forget it altogether – heading north instead to Yellowstone, or south to Utah’s ‘Mighty 5’ national parks.
+Tourists tend to rocket through this swathe of the state – or forget it altogether – heading north instead to Yellowstone Dropdown content, or south to Utah’s ‘Mighty 5’ national parks.
 And while large chunks of northern Utah remain under the radar, visitor numbers down south are taking a toll.

 National Parks countrywide are sighing under the weight of ever more visitors – and Utah is no exception.

-According to the National Park Service’s Jim Ireland, recreational visits to Utah’s 13 National Park units (including the ‘Mighty 5’: Arches, Bryce Canyon, Canyonlands, Zion and Capitol Reef) increased by more than 67 percent between 2013 and 2017.
+According to the National Park Service’s Jim Ireland, recreational visits to Utah’s 13 National Park units (including the ‘Mighty 5’: Arches Dropdown content, Bryce Canyon Dropdown content, Canyonlands Dropdown content, Zion Dropdown contentand Capitol Reef) increased by more than 67 percent between 2013 and 2017.

 Zion logged a record 4,491,125 visitors in 2017, making it the third most visited national park in the United States that year.